What we know and don't know about the deadly Niger attack

 Trump has received criticism for his long silence following the attack and handling of the aftermath -- particularly his public feud with Rep. Frederica Wilson, a Florida Democrat, over Trump's phone call with Myeshia Johnson, the widow of Sgt.
 La David Johnson.

-After multiple visits to the area, why was there an attack at this time?: Last week, Joint Staff Director Lt.
+After multiple visits to the area, why was there an attack at this time?: Last week, Joint Staff director Lt.
 Gen. Kenneth Mckenzie said the patrol that was attacked had completed 29 patrols in the area without contact with hostile fighters over the previous six months or so and there was no indication an attack would occur on October 4.

 How did the body of Sgt.
 La David Johnson get left behind?: It is unclear how Johnson became separated from the rest of the advisory team during the firefight.
 None of the other soldiers with Johnson witnessed him being captured or taken away by enemy forces.